ivanarh/jndcrash/README.md

 Note that ":reportprocess" is just string used for a process name, it doesn't affect library work but should be set.

-Next you need to add some code that initializes a signal handler and starts out service.
-A recommended place for it is `onCreate` method of Application subclass. **One important detail:** Code that initializes a signal handler must be run only from main application process, not from background service process.
-The problem is that `onCreate` method is called for both processes and we need a way to determine if it's being run in a main process.
-For this purpose `NDCrashUtils.isMainProcess` method may be used.
+Next you need to add some code that initializes a signal handler and starts a service.
+You should add this code to `onCreate` method of your Application subclass.
+It will register a signal handler and will start a background service that will use specified unwinder and report path.
+A class of starting background service should be provided in this point (it should be the same with declared in AndroidManifest.xml).
+This is an example:

-For a signal handler initialization please call `NDCrash.initializeOutOfProcess` method.
-You need to pass a Context instance and don't need to specify a socket name, a package name with additional ".ndcrash" suffix will be used for this.
-To specify a crash report output file path and an unwinder you need to pass this data to extras of Intent that will be used to start a service.
-A report passed as a string, an unwinder should be passed as an ordinal integer value of `NDCrashUnwinder` enum.

-An example initialization code is below, assuming it's located in `onCreate` method of Application subclass.

 ```
 @Override
 public void onCreate() {
 	super.onCreate();
-		...
-		if (NDCrashUtils.isMainProcess(this)) {
+	final String reportPath = getFilesDir().getAbsolutePath() + "/crash.txt"; // Example.
-			final NDCrashError error = NDCrash.initializeOutOfProcess(this);
+	final NDCrashError error = NDCrash.initializeOutOfProcess(
+			this,
+			reportPath,
+			NDCrashUnwinder.libunwind,
+			NDCrashService.class);
 	if (error == NDCrashError.ok) {
+		// Initialization is successful.
 	} else {
+		// Initialization failed, check error value.
 	}

-			final Intent serviceIntent = new Intent(context, NDCrashService.class);
-			final String reportPath = getFilesDir().getAbsolutePath() + "/crash.txt"; // Example.
-	        serviceIntent.putExtra(NDCrashService.EXTRA_REPORT_FILE, reportPath);
-	        serviceIntent.putExtra(NDCrashService.EXTRA_UNWINDER, NDCrashUnwinder.libunwind.ordinal());
-	        startService(serviceIntent);
 }
-		...
-	}
 ```

+Some important details: `onCreate()` method is run for all processes of an application including background crash service process.
+The `NDCrash.initializeOutOfProcess` method checks if it's run from crash service process.
+If yes it doesn't do anything and return NDCrashError.ok value, we don't need to register a signal handler for background process.

+If your application has a lot of processes you can add additional check and initialize a library only for processes that use NDK code (for optimization).
+But keep in mind that a library must be initialized from main process of an application anyway.
+It should be done because a service is started only from the main process of an application.
+You can use `NDCrashUtils.isMainProcess` to check this situation.

 ### Immediate crash handling ###